jondbennett/GPSParser/README.md

 ```

 Finally, there is a CGPSPos object that can be used to measure distance between two points, heading from one point to another,
 and deal with movement.
 It can be ordered to displace itself by some distance along a radial.
-This objec is not required for the parser so don't include it in your code if it is not needed.
+This object is not required for the parser so don't include it in your code if it is not needed.